zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 We can thus use 95% CI: X ± Y to express we are 95% confident that the range from X - Y to X + Y contains the population parameter.

-95% CI means that if we repeat the experiment with **different samples but of the same size**, almost 95% will contain the true population parameter.
+> :fire: 95% CI means that if we repeat the experiment with **different samples but of the same size**, almost 95% will contain the true population parameter.

 With reference to random error, since increasing the sample size decreases random error, it also decreases the size of the confidence interval, i.e. more certain of where the parameter is.

-**Larger sample size** results in a smaller confidence interval.
+> :fire: **Larger sample size** results in a smaller confidence interval.

 ## More on Observational Studies